antonvh/UartRemote/docs/index.rst

 =======================================

 This is a library for robust, near real-time communication between two UART devices.
 We developed it on python 3.9 with LEGO EV3, SPIKE Prime and other MicroPython (ESP/STM32) modules.
+The library is available on github: `UartRemote on GitHub <https://github.com/antonvh/UartRemote>`_.
 The library has the following properties:

 * It is fast enough to read sensor data at 30-50Hz.
 * It is fully symmetrical, so master and slave can have the same import.